alexfare/GageCalibrationTracker/README.md

 Future Plans:<br>
-Add more features to Admin Panel<br>
+Add more features to Admin Panel - Updated 12/13/22<br>
-Add ability to create multiple accounts<br>
+Add ability to create multiple accounts - Completed 12/13/22<br>
 Add ability to change the password<br>
 Add Encryption to the passwords<br>
 <br>